 An easy method of maintaining HVAC efficiency is by selecting the best thermostat settings for a specific space.
 Programmable thermostats can switch between modes on a set schedule, adjusting to the temperature that is most appropriate for the time of day.
 Turning the temperature down when no one is home saves energy by preventing unnecessary heating and cooling.
 Thermostats may also have an adjustable cycle, which prevents HVACs from frequently turning on and off to try to stabilize the temperature.

 When the temperatures start to climb, older, less efficient air-conditioning units have trouble cooling inside air.
 Portland has many older homes, which commonly have less insulation, less efficient ventilation, and older air conditioning units.
 In these homes it’s more difficult to control the temperature and humidity due to poor circulation.
-Summers in Vancouver and Portland aren’t the hottest in the nation, but the increase in temperature prompts people to want to cool down and use their AC units, and the humidity makes it feel even warmer.
+Summers in Portland aren’t the hottest in the nation, but the increase in temperature prompts people to want to cool down and use their AC units, and the humidity makes it feel even warmer.

 Humidity doesn’t just make the air feel hotter and heavier, it also interferes with the transition of heat during the cooling cycle, reducing the effectiveness and efficiency of AC units.
 The air-conditioning cycle involves the circulation of a refrigerant: a fluid that transitions to a gas or vapor that absorbs heat from the desired location and transfers it outdoors.
 Air conditioners work harder when temperatures climb.
 This is because the air-conditioning cycle requires the outside temperature to be lower than the heat being released from the unit.

 You can reduce the humidity in an area by opening doors and windows to increase air circulation, remove carpeting, which holds moisture and heat, or reduce the number of plants in a space, which increase the amount of moisture in the air.